 At the beginning if the event we were all super excited and even a little afraid.

 Would this event thing work out?
 Would people even care to visit?
 Will there be too many visitors and the server crashes?
 What will we do if they just leave after a few minutes or are disrespectful to our performers?
 And even during the event we were sitting together in discord and doing last minute changes to the program.
 Organizing and executing the event was really fun but also hard work.
 So, for me the most memorable part was the firework.
 It was basically the very last part of the event.
 And we were like 20 persons in discord together all waiting for the songbirds to give us the signal to start the firework.
 And then we were all laughing and cheering because WE DID IT and you could really see how all started to relax again.
 I really loved how we were all together in that moment and then other people started doing firework as well and wrote nice comments in the stream.
 For me one of the most important ideas behind the event was, that we did not want to perform just in front of the crowd but get them involved and be part of the event.
 And in that moment, I felt like we succeeded.

-During the festival, I switched between different Discord servers, of course including that of my guild.
+During the festival, I switched between different Discord servers, of course including that of Free Company.

 The atmosphere on the servers was always the same: people were surprised and invited more and more of their friends to watch this festival.
 They enjoyed the music and the shows together and kept talking about it.
 They were happy when they recognized a song and even more when it was one of their favorites from a game.
 During the final and the encore, countless sang along.
 It was an uncanny feeling for me to experience these reactions!

 – Lucia Lawliet, Dark Horizon « Dark »

 That we could find such unity in the chaos was inspiring.